Managing COPD With Exercise (Chronic Obstructive Pulmonary Disease)

 Over time more of the airways in the lungs are affected by the condition and destruction occurs.
 Commonly, an individual with Chronic Obstructive Pulmonary Disease COPD will have a persistent cough and may produce excessive mucus.

 The leading cause of COPD is cigarette smoking, however other causes can be exposure to lung irritants such as air pollution, chemical fumes or dust, and in rare cases, the genetic condition alpha-1 antitrypsin (AAT) deficiency can cause the disease.

-Visit your Exercise Physiologist at Kieser today to learn more about exercise & COPD.
+Visit your Exercise Physiologist at a convenient Kieser location today to learn more about how exercise can be a useful treatment for Chronic Obstructive Pulmonary Disease COPD.